LS-Instruments/MVC-Actors/README.md

 # Methods and Classes Documentation

-## The "Controller Actor.lvclass"  Class
+## The "Controller.lvclass"  Class
-A child of the "Controller Actor.lvclass" defines a set of events (by overloading the "Define Events.vi" method and therein calling the "Add Event.vi" method for each Event to be defined) and Views (by overloading the "Initialize Views.vi" Method).
+A child of the "Controller.lvclass" defines a set of events (by overloading the "Define Events.vi" method and therein calling the "Add Event.vi" method for each Event to be defined) and Views (by overloading the "Initialize Views.vi" Method).
 Events, fired by the Controller and handled by Views, carry data and are defined subclassing the "Event Class.lvclass".
 Events can be also fired by Views and handled by Controllers, indeed for each event, the controller can optionally define a handler by subclassing the "Abstract Event Handler For Controller Msg.lvclass" message and implementing the "Handle Event.vi" and wire it to the Handler to the "Add Event.vi".
 This will allow the controller to take action upon an event fired by a View.
 Depending on how the events are fired they can be either targeted to all defined "Views Actors" or just a specific  "Views Actor".

 ### The "Define Events.vi" Method

 ![](Media/Define_Events_Method.png)

-This **abstract dynamic dispatch** VI has to be overridden by the concrete Controller Actor subclasses in order to define the event served by the Controller Actor.
+This **abstract dynamic dispatch** VI has to be overridden by the concrete Controller subclasses in order to define the event served by the Controller.
 Within the concrete implementation of this abstract method the user will call the **Add Event.vi** method for each of the events to be defined.
 This method is automatically executed upon Controller launch, other events can be dynamically defined during the Controller execution by calling the **Add Event.vi** method.

 ### The "Add Event.vi"/"Send Add Event.vi" Methods

 ![](Media/Add_Event_Method.png)

 ![](Media/Send_Add_Event_Method.png)

 This method adds an event to the list of the events handled by the **Controller**.
 If the **Controller** wants to handle the events from the **View**, a concrete implementation of the **"Abstract Event Handler for Controller.lvclass"** should be wired to the **"Controller Event Handler"** terminal.